Design & Technology

 The department's ICT equipment is linked to the extensive school network, students have access to a recently purchased 60w laser cutter which provides high accuracy cutting in a range of materials, along with 15 desktop PC’s and colour printer within a well-appointed multifunction workshop.

 Design technology is taught as an integrated subject in years 7, 8 and 9 (key stage 3).
-The separate subjects catering and resistant materials are taught as option subjects in years 10 and 11.
+The separate subjects food & nutrition and design & technology are taught as GCSE option subjects in years 10 and 11.

 Design technology activities are based on both improving existing products and recognising a need.
 The design process is taught to students throughout all our projects.
 Our key ambition is to provide fun and immersive projects for the students to work on whilst students develop their research, designing, modeling and making skills.